Red Star OS

 root user is unable to unload them or modify their operation.
 This provides high security for custom OS operations.
 These modules provide some very beneficial features to the user:

-All files opened are tagged with a UUID which identifies the computer is opened on.
+All files opened are tagged with a UUID which identifies the computer files are opened on.
 New UUIDs are appended to already tagged files.
 This way each file gets a complete history of all the machines who's touched them.
 This is highly useful in many ways.
-Torturing you to make you reveal co-conspirators is not required if you are arrested for distributing imperialist propaganda; their identifies are embedded in your files.
+Torturing you to make you reveal co-conspirators is not required if you are arrested for distributing imperialist propaganda; their unique computer identifiers are embedded in your files.